Trainzack/KTANEChordQualities/README.md

-This is the Rhythyms mod GitHub page.
+This is the <del>Rhythyms</del> Chord Qualities mod GitHub page.
 Feel free to poke around the files to see how it works.

 You can find the most updated html manual here, as well as the most recent build (to stick in the mods folder).